mdifils/Data-Modeling-Postgres/README.md

 ![dataset structure](./images/dataset_structure.png)

-For this reason, I'm going to build an ETL pipeline that will transfer data from JSON files in seven local directories into a postgres database using python and SQL.
-The data will then be ready for data analysis from Sparkify analytics team (Sparkify is a startup who owns the streaming music app).
+For this reason, I'm going to build an ETL pipeline that will transfer data from JSON files in those seven directories into a postgres database using python and SQL.
+The data will then be ready for data analysis from Sparkify analytics team (Sparkify is a startup who owns the streaming music app mentionned above).
 But before writting the ETL pipeline, I'm going to define fact and dimension tables for a star schema.
 Then I'm going to build an entity relationship diagram that represents my data model.

 ## Data Model